schmijul/TransformerForSignalPredicition/README.md

 - `d_model`: The dimension of the input and output vectors
 - `nhead`: The number of heads in the multi-head attention layer
-- 'num_layers': The number of self-attention layers
+- `num_layers`: The number of self-attention layers
-- 'input_size': The dimension of the input vector
+- `input_size`: The dimension of the input vector
 ## Requirements

-- Python 3.7 or higher
+- Python 3.10 or higher
 - NumPy
 - PyTorch
+- PyTorch Lightning

 ## Usage